On the differential structure of metric measure spaces and applications: Comparison estimates

 which is a Riemannian product in nature.
 For example, in the case $(\R^2,\|\cdot\|,\mathcal L^2)$ we certainly have that the measure factorizes, i.e. $\mathcal L^2=\mathcal L^1\times\mathcal L^1$, but \eqref{eq:proddist} in general fails (as far as I know, the validity of the splitting theorem in a Finsler context is an open problem\footnote{after the work on this paper was finished, I got aware of a very recent result by Ohta, who showed that a diffeomorphic and measure preserving splitting holds on smooth Finlser geometries, and that the gradient flow of the Busemann function provides a 1-parameter family of isometries on Berwald spaces, see \cite{Ohta12}.} if one allows for product distances different than the one in \eqref{eq:proddist}).

-Proposition \ref{prop:bus} addresses $(i)$ in the abstract framework, but given that Finsler geometries are included in the class of $CD(K,N)$ spaces, we know that the splitting theorem fails in this setting.
+Proposition \ref{prop:bus} addresses $(i)$ in the abstract framework, but given that Finsler geometries are included in the class of $\CD(K,N)$ spaces, we know that the splitting theorem fails in this setting.
 The hope then would be to find an appropriate additional condition which enforces a Riemannian-like behavior on small scales.
 The natural candidate seems to be infinitesimal Hilbertianity, discussed in Section \ref{se:lineare}: this was one of the research perspectives behind the definition of spaces with Riemannian Ricci curvature bounded from below given in \cite{Ambrosio-Gigli-Savare11bis}.
-But to understand whether the splitting theorem holds under this additional assumption still requires quite a lot of work.
+But to understand whether the splitting theorem holds under this additional assumption still requires quite a lot of work\footnote{In the recent paper \cite{Gigli13} it has been indeed proved that the splitting holds on infinitesimally Hilbertian $\CD(0,N)$ spaces.
+The argument does not make explicit use of the Hessian, but is rather based on the fact that the Busemann function is a pointwise minimizer for the Bochner inequality.}.